La Toya (album)

 La Toya (also known as You're Gonna Get Rocked!) is the fifth studio album by American singer-songwriter La Toya Jackson, released in 1988 by RCA.
 While the cover and box states the album's name as La Toya, the actual disc and cassette tape state the name as You're Gonna Get Rocked!.
 Therefore, the album is interchangeably referred to by both names.
-The album includes "(Ain't Nobody Loves You) Like I Do" and "You're Gonna Get Rocked", which are, to date, two of only five songs by La Toya Jackson to have an accompanying music video.
+The album includes "(Ain't Nobody Loves You) Like I Do" and "You're Gonna Get Rocked", which are, to date, two of only five songs by Jackson to have an accompanying music video.
 The album was re-released as an expanded 2-CD set under the name You're Gonna Get Rocked! by Cherry Pop Records in December 2013.

 Background

-La Toya was the first album Jackson released since terminating father Joe Jackson as her manager and signing with a new label, RCA.
+La Toya was the first album La Toya Jackson released since terminating father Joe Jackson as her manager and signing with a new label, RCA.
 Jackson's musical goal was to evolve her teen pop sound to something more substantial.
 "I know what I wanted to do, I always wanted a street sound.
 Michael kept saying 'Do it, move away, do your own sound.'
 That's why I moved to New York, to stop living in a fantasy world, get out of my sheltered life.
 As far as I'm concerned, it's my first album."

 To help develop her sound Jackson recruited British producers Stock Aitken Waterman.
 Jackson was disappointed to find upon arriving at their studio that SAW had already completed their three submissions, requiring only Jackson's vocals.
 Jackson had hoped to collaborate with them from scratch.
-Producer Matt Aitken described working with LaToya as "great", but added: "She wanted to do it, but somehow I got a feeling she was doing it because she felt that she ought to; because she was part of the family.
+Producer Matt Aitken described working with Jackson as "great", but added: "She wanted to do it, but somehow I got a feeling she was doing it because she felt that she ought to; because she was part of the family.
 I'm not sure there was that drive there.
 You can't wring that out of people if it's not there."